 Selling to strategic buyers needs extensive forethought and deep knowledge of your sector and industry.
 It’s the 5th act of leadership in any business owner’s journey and one that few have the commitment and obsession to attain.

-A well-built company with $5m EBITDA can earn you a cool $35m.
+A well-built company that is a saleable business asset with $5m EBITDA can earn you a cool $35m.
 However, the same business sold to a strategic buyer can earn you $100 million in half the time.
 It’s worth getting right!

-If you are not growing, you are dying.
+If you are not growing your company, you are dying.
 The war in Ukraine, global supply chains, microchip scarcity, remote working, COVID, and inflation will kill your business… if you allow them to!